johanbook/docs/docs/devops/docker.md

 The docker engine also works as a [DNS server](../network/protocols/dns) allowing one to resolve container names to [IP addresses](../network/ip_address) within the network.
 This is called **automatic service discovery**.

+## Logging

+Docker uses a JSON logging driver by default that logs to a file `/var/lib/docker/containers/<container-id>/<container-id>-json.log` on the host system.